vasilymilovidov/sapf-lsp/README.md

 # SAPF Language Server
 An lsp-server for [sapf](https://github.com/lfnoise/sapf).
-Has autocompletion and hover support for docs.
+Has some syntax highlighting, autocompletion and hover support for docs.
 Might work poorly.

 ```rust
 cargo build --release